-The US Supreme Court has ruled that Donald Trump exceeded his authority in imposing a swathe of tariffs that upended global trade, blocking a key tool the president has wielded to impose his economic agenda.
+The US Supreme Court ruled that Mr Trump exceeded his authority in imposing a swathe of tariffs that upended global trade, blocking a key tool the president has wielded to impose his economic agenda.

 The conservative-majority high court ruled six-three in the judgment, saying the International Emergency Economic Powers Act (IEEPA) "does not authorise the president to impose tariffs".

-The European Union is carefully analysing the decision and will continue to advocate for low tariffs, an EU spokesperson said.
+The European Union said it is carefully analysing the court's decision and will continue to advocate for low tariffs.

 While Mr Trump has long used tariffs as a lever for pressure and negotiations, he made unprecedented use of emergency economic powers upon returning to the presidency last year to slap new duties on virtually all US trading partners.